kendru/learn-cljs/content/section-1/lesson-6-receiving-rapid-feedback-with-figwheel.md

 4. Declare and render a Reagent component
 6. Optional hook into Figwheel's reloading process

-Let's start be making a minor change to the `hello-world` component.
+Let's start by making a minor change to the `hello-world` component.
 We will add a bit of extra text to it just to make sure that our changes are picked up: